hzoo/babel.github.io/docs/learn-es6.md

 <blockquote class="babel-callout babel-callout-info">
   <h4>Limited support via polyfill</h4>
   <p>
-    Limited support requires the Babel <a href="/docs/usage/polyfill">polyfill</a>.
+    Limited support requires the Babel <a href={{ "/docs/usage/polyfill" | prepend: site.baseurl }}>polyfill</a>.
 Due to language limitations, some features can't be transpiled or polyfilled.
 See core.js's <a href="https://github.com/zloirock/core-js#caveats-when-using-symbol-polyfill">caveats section</a> for more details.
   </p>
 </blockquote>